Bayesian analysis of the complex singlet model with phase transition gravitational waves: Parameter Estimation and Phenomenological Studies

 \section{Parameter Estimation and Phenomenological Studies}

-In this section, we investigate how GW observations—particularly from space-based detectors such as Taiji and LISA—can inform BSM particle physics models (see \cite{Caprini:2024hue, Guan:2025idx} for examples).
-In particular, we examine how the detection or non-detection of a SGWB constrains the parameter space of models predicting a strong FOPT in the early Universe.
+In this section, we investigate how GW observations---particularly from space-based detectors such as Taiji and LISA---can inform beyond the Standard Model particle-physics models (see \cite{Caprini:2024hue, Guan:2025idx} for examples).
+In particular, we examine how the detection or nondetection of a SGWB constrains the parameter space of models predicting a strong FOPT in the early Universe.
 By linking the dynamics of the EWPT to its GW signals, we show that GW observations provide an independent and complementary probe to collider and dark matter experiments, offering additional constraints on scenarios such as the CxSM.